This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Here’s how to remove a fabric softener stain from your clothing (including stains from dryer sheets).

-- Here’s how to remove fabric softener stains from various fabrics and surfaces.
+- Here’s how to remove fabric softener stains on specific fabrics and surfaces.

-#5 Fabric softener can exacerbate — or even cause — body acne.
+#6 – Fabric softeners and dryer sheets can exacerbate — or even cause — body acne.

 There appears to be some truth to this one.